jerryliangxia/jerryliangxia.github.io/_posts/2021-08-08-mern-full-stack.markdown

 I've summarized here as much as I could, with all the technical details needed to make sure the application works.
 The server's deployed on Heroku, and the frontend on Netlify ([Here](https://github.com/jerryliangxia/Memories-Project)'s the link to the source code on GitHub).

-This tutorial is pretty lengthy, with a lot of instructions, and some hopefully concrete explanations.
-I hope it helps! 🤓
+This tutorial is lengthy, with a lot of instructions, and some hopefully concrete explanations.
+I hope it helps!

 ---